gyoenge/gyoenge/README.md

 > Currently a GIST Undergraduate Student (2022–Present)

 I focus on AI and Computer Vision,
-particularly on **extracting meaningful insights from medical image data**.
+now particularly on **extracting meaningful insights from medical image data**.

 As an undergraduate researcher at the GIST AI-MED Lab,
 I am working on the task of **spatially predicting gene expression from pathology images**.